jdquerales/datascience/README.md

 to learn the statistical and machine learning techniques we need to train decision trees and use natural language processing (NLP).

-- Data Scientist with Python (60 hours)
+- Data Scientist with Python (60 hours, completed)

-- Python Programmer (52 hours)
+- Python Programmer (52 hours, completed)

 - Data Analyst with SQL Server (45 hours, In progress)